Horace Mackennal

-Horace John Mackennal (died 28 June 1949) was an Australian architect.
+Horace John Mackennal (1875-1949) was an Australian architect.

 He was educated at King's School in Fitzroy and the University of Melbourne.
 He worked as a draftsman in the office of the Melbourne and Metropolitan Board of Works before joining the Commonwealth public service in 1902.
 He worked as chief draftsman in the office of the Commonwealth Works Director for Victoria before himself being made director in 1914, following some months acting in the role.
 He served as Commonwealth Works Director for Victoria until 1940, during which time he oversaw the development of many significant public works projects.
 He later worked for the Department of Munitions during World War II as munitions liaison officer.